Solid as the Stones

 Nuestra Mejores Cumbias - CD sounds good

-Royal Crescent Mob - CD sounds weak
+Royal Crescent Mob - CD sounds a little weak

 Culture Combolo only have LP